MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 # An introduction to resource estimation

-In quantum computing, resource estimation is the ability to understand the resources, that is the number of qubits, number of quantum gates, processing time, etc., that will be required for a given algorithm, assuming (or taking as parameters) certain hardware characteristics.
+In quantum computing, resource estimation is the process to determine the resources, that is the number of qubits, number of quantum gates, processing time, etc., that will be required for a given quantum program, assuming (or taking as parameters) certain hardware characteristics.

 Quantum resource estimation allows you to understand the simulated resources required to run a particular algorithm.
 By continuously evaluating a quantum program against a common set of metrics, you can understand the improvement of your theoretical approaches.